ANUSCHKA | AN-USH-KA | N. LIKE NO OTHER

 The colors and the elegant design elements are a visual feast.
 A plethora of abstracts, landscapes, scenes from nature and artistic motifs transforms each handbag into an object of timeless art.
 By combining the vibrancy of nature and more vintage themes with the latest in runway fashion, Anuschka has redefined Wearable Art.

 The beauty of Anuschka isn’t merely visual.
 It’s eminently tactile.
 Never mind faux and almost-there and shiny lookalike textures.
 We only use 100% cow hide and full grain leather.
-Supple, pliant and organic.
+Supple and pliant.
 We embrace the natural features of the leathers knowing that the paint will be readily absorbed and that the leather will get softer with use.
 The rich cowhide is specially created and carefully selected, allowing for the art to age like vintage wine.

 Every Anuschka creation is contemporary masterpiece on leather.
 It speaks to the sophisticated woman who is drawn to one-of-a-kind designs and exceptional craftsmanship.
 The commercial production of the artwork translates to one accessory at a time, as personalized and individual workmanship is an integral part of each creation.
 Nothing is mass produced.
 Nothing looks like anything else.
 The artisans take pride in the creation of every piece and view them as distinctive works of art.